Skip to main content

 This thesis develops and analyzes Finite Element Methods (FEM) for multiphysics interface problems using the Fictitious Domain with Distributed Lagrange Multiplier (FD-DLM) framework.
 It introduces new families of stable mixed methods with discontinuous Lagrange multiplier spaces, studies both a priori and a posteriori error estimates, and designs multigrid preconditioners.
 Theoretical results are supported by numerical experiments.

-Applied Mathematics and Computational Sciences (AMCS)
+Applied Mathematics and Computational Science (AMCS)

 Footer